On primordial universe in anti-de Sitter landscape: Results

+Physically, our results can be qualitatively understood as follows.
+Here, if a bubble has subcritical initial radius, it will rapidly shrink and disappear, and eventually the whole space will evolve into a single AdS state and collapse integrally, while if a bubble has supercritical and superhorizonal initial radius, the collapse of bubble wall will be prevented by the expansion of wall spacetime, as expected theoretically in Ref.\cite{Blanco-Pillado:2019tdf}, so a bubble phase will come into being.
+As the initial radii of bubbles gets bigger (than a certain critical value), the bubbles will get closer so that they can partly join together through the tube naturally.

-In our simulation, the initial ``universe" is set to be expanding homogeneously (all $H_{local}=const.>0$).
-However, eventually different regions will tend to evolve into different AdS vacua and be separated by bubble or tube walls.
-According to Fig.\ref{K_line}, we see that though the AdS regions at both sides of the wall are collapsing, the corresponding walls will still expand and eventually arrive at a quasi-dS static profile, with implications for the inflation stage responsible for our observable Universe might happen at such walls, e.g.\cite{Vilenkin:1994pv,Linde:1994hy}.
+Here, the initial ``universe" is set to be expanding homogeneously (all $H_{local}=const.>0$), but eventually different regions will tend to evolve into different AdS vacua and be separated by bubble or tube walls.
+According to Fig.\ref{K_line}, we see that though the AdS regions at both sides of the wall are collapsing, the existing walls will still expand and eventually arrive at a quasi-dS static profile, implying that the inflationary stage responsible for our observable Universe might happen at such walls, e.g.\cite{Vilenkin:1994pv,Linde:1994hy}.